justinhachemeister/Bleak/README.md

 ## Usage

-You can also overload any method with a process id instead of a process name
+You can overload any method with the processes id instead of the processes name

 ```csharp
 using Bleak;